p0gram3r/katas/07_SimplePhoneBook/README.md

 ### Excercise 1.2

-Extend the *SimplePhoneBook* so that one can add multiple numbers for a single name.
+Extend the *SimplePhoneBook* so that you can add multiple numbers for a single name.
+Retreiving the record for a given name should return a Collection of all numbers.

 The output format of ```toString()``` changes to:
 ```